 Chiropractic adjustments (or manipulations) are specific manouvers used by chiropractors to release joints that aren’t moving as well as they are able to.
 This occurs when the spine is out of alignment, and ensures that the joints, muscles, ligaments and most importantly, the nerves of the spine are functioning the best they can.

-Manual adjustments (pictured to the right) are the ‘typical’ chiropractic adjustments where are sometimes able to hear a cracking noise coming from the joint as it moves.
-This noise is not actually bones cracking as many people believe, but it is actually the sound of molecules of gas popping in the joint fluid as the joint is put under negative pressure during the stretch leading up to the adjustment.
+Manual adjustments (pictured above) are the ‘typical’ chiropractic adjustments where are sometimes able to hear a cracking noise coming from the joint as it moves.
+This noise is not actually bones cracking as many people believe, but it is actually the sound of a vacuum bubble popping in the joint fluid as the joint is put under negative pressure during the stretch leading up to the adjustment.

 The aim of the adjustment (both low force and manual) is to release stress which has built up in the structures of the joint causeing it to become misaligned.
 This can occasionally (not often!) cause pain as the adjustment is being performed, as there can sometimes be inflammation in and around the joint.